nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Deleting student(s) from lesson(s): `del -sl`
 {:.no_toc}
-Tells TutorAid that a student no longer attends a particular lesson.
+Removes student(s) from the lesson(s) they are no longer enrolled in.

 Format: `del -sl s/STUDENT_INDEX... l/LESSON_INDEX...`

-* Deletes the students at the specified student indexes from the lessons at the specified lesson indexes.
+* Removes every specified student from every specified lesson.
 * The index refers to the index number shown in the displayed student list and lesson list.
 * The index must be a **positive integer** 1, 2, 3, ...
 * Multiple indexes are allowed for both students and lessons if you would like to remove multiple students from multiple lessons at one go.